 There are a handful of restaurants on Museum Island, so you can easily spend the day there and have lunch without crossing the canal.

-Stockholm Archipelago is made up of thousands of islands of different sizes and it is one of the most idyllic places in Sweden, especially in summer when nights are long.
-It is easy to visit the different islands by ferry from Strömkajen although you will not be able to visit them all in a day.
+Stockholm Archipelago is made up of thousands of islands of different sizes, and it is one of the most idyllic places in Sweden, especially in summer when nights are long.
+It is easy to visit the different islands by ferry from Strömkajen, although you will not be able to visit them all in a day.
 Here are a few of the must-visit islands - choose if you visit one or more islands, depending on how long you want to spend on each.
 If you have more time in Stockholm, you can take your time and see a few.

-The nature scene is also fantastic and you can go for a walk along the seaside or in the little forest.
+The nature scene is also fantastic, and you can go for a walk along the seaside or in the little forest.
 In the summer it is also lovely to go for a swim.

-The busiest island of the archipelago as it is connected to the city by a bridge.
+The busiest island of the archipelago, as it is connected to the city by a bridge.
 There is no shortage of restaurants, bars, and shops on the island, but the main attraction is the Vaxholm Fortress.

 The fortress was built in 1544 to protect Stockholm from Russian invitations and is worth a visit.
 The ferry ride takes about an hour from Stockholm.

 One of the larger, yet lesser-visited islands in the archipelago.
 There is a small settlement of all-year inhabitants on the island, so you find shops and restaurants there.
-Yet, it is a wonderful island to take in the tranquility of nature, dip your toes in the water, swim in the lakes, or relax on the beach.
+Yet, it is a wonderful island to take in the tranquillity of nature, dip your toes in the water, swim in the lakes, or relax on the beach.